 We also love the companion to this one, The Babies and Kitties Book.

-20. The Babbler Play Kit Book Bundle
+21. The Babbler Play Kit Book Bundle

 The Babbler bundle from Lovevery includes a book about colorful foods and a hide-and-seek style book.

-Talking about different foods is great to help avoid picky eating when age 2 rolls around, and Where is Crew’s Shoe? helps your toddler predict outcomes while using fine motor skills.
+Talking about different foods is great to help avoid picky eating when age 2 rolls around.
+And Where is Crew’s Shoe? helps your toddler predict outcomes while using fine motor skills.

-22. Off to the Park!
+23. Off to the Park!

-The exploratory storyline of Off to the Park! is great for encouraging curiosity and teaching toddlers about the world around us.
+The exploratory storyline of Off to the Park! is great for encouraging curiosity and teaching toddlers about the natural world around us.
 Which way should we go?
 What should we do?
 What will we find?
 I just love this book!

 It also has some unique features, including Braille-style numbering, play elements, and high-contrast images.

-23. The Pioneer Play Kit Book Bundle
+24. The Adventurer Play Kit Book Bundle

-Little hands love mini books, and this Lovevery bundle comes with four!
 The concepts in them are great for ages 1-2, and the board book Opposites is always a fun, quick read.

-24. Baby University Board Book Set
+25. Baby University Board Book Set

 Start teaching scientific concepts early with the bestselling Baby University book sets!